lukefantom/lukefantom/README.md

 I am a software developer, designer and music producer who recently graduated from the [School of Code](https://www.schoolofcode.co.uk/).
 I have a strong passion for creating content and collaborating with others, whether this be through writing, music or technology.
 With a background in audio engineering, computer networking and hardware.

 After several years working in the technology industry, mainly focusing on hardware support for companies such as WeWork and Apple, I decided to take the leap and swap the toolkit for JavaScript and join the School of Code.
-From creating my first 'Hello World' repo in Week 1, to building full-stack applications in remote agile teams by Week 16, it's fair to say we were challenged in ways we wouldn't have imagined prior to the bootcamp!
-In addition to theoretical and technical skills built along the way, we were able to refine our interpersonal, collaboration and presentation skills along the way, on what has been a transformative journey!
+From creating the first "Hello World" repo in Week-1, to building full-stack applications in remote agile teams by Week-16, it's fair to say we were challenged in ways we wouldn't have imagined prior to the bootcamp!
+In addition to the theoretical and technical skills built along the way, we were able to refine our interpersonal, collaboration and presentation skills, on what has been a transformative journey!

 I am now excited to apply my skills and passion for coding within a new field and develop further as a full-stack engineer.